lumeland/lume.land/plugins/imagick.md

 ## Cache

-This plugin save the transformed images in the `_cache` folder to improve the build speed.
-If you want to disable the cache, set this option to `false`.
+This plugin saves the transformed images in the `_cache` folder to improve the build speed.
+If you want to disable the cache, set its option to `false`.

 ```js
 import lume from "lume/mod.ts";